Bradley Avenue Widening and Overpass at SR-67

 Stage 1 (Part 1) - Waterline Replacement

-This stage will replace approximately 4,000 linear feet of aging cement pipe with 8-inch diameter PVC pipe at a lower depth, and includes installation of 19 water services, and 3 fire hydrants.
+This stage replaced approximately 4,000 linear feet of the Helix Water District's aging cement pipe with an 8-inch diameter PVC pipe at a lower depth, and included the installation of (19) water services, and (3) fire hydrants.
+This work was completed during early 2025 by SRK Construction.

 Stage 1 (Part 2) - Road Widening

-The planned work for this stage includes increasing the number of travel lanes from two to four lanes, adding a dedicated center median, upgrading the old storm drain system, and providing continuous dedicated bicycle and pedestrian facilities.
+The stage includes increasing the number of travel lanes from two to four lanes, adding a dedicated center median; upgrading the old storm drain system; and providing continuous dedicated bicycle and pedestrian facilities.

 Stage 2 – Bridge Replacement

-This stage includes the replacement of the narrow bridge over SR-67 and upgrading its on- and off-ramps.
-Stage 2 work will take place from west of Magnolia to Graves Avenue, it includes the portions of the project that are primarily within the State of California public right-of-way under the jurisdiction of the California Department of Transportation.
+This stage includes the replacement of the narrow bridge over SR-67 and upgrading the on- and off-ramps of SR-67.
+Stage 2 work will take place from west of Magnolia to Graves Avenue, and includes the portions of the project that are primarily within the State of California public right-of-way under the jurisdiction of the California Department of Transportation.

 Project Cost